 Sod webworms, chinch bugs, and billbugs will almost always come back if the food source (your beloved lawn) is still producing grass.
 Since the feeding kills the grass, they will continually move to adjacent areas to keep eating.
 A lawn also provides a good habitat for the insects to live – especially the thatch layer.
 Chinch bugs and sod webworms both also prefer sunny, hot locations.

 Armyworms are hit-or-miss, depending on the weather.
 When storms blow them to southeast Pennsylvania from the south, there is a chance they do some damage.

 The treatments to get rid of these insect populations only last for the season.

 How do Surface-Feeding Insects Damage my Lawn?

-All of our programs are based on the principles of Integrated Pest Management (IPM) which is an environmentally friendly and effective approach to controlling damaging insects, diseases and invasive plants.
-For more information about IPM click here.
+All of our programs are based on the principles of Integrated Pest Management (IPM), which is an environmentally friendly and effective approach to controlling damaging insects, diseases, and invasive plants.
+Learn more about IPM here.

-Worried about Surface-Feeding Insects?
+Worried about these pests?
 Try Green Giant’s Surface-Feeding Insect Protection Program today!